Tips Bulletin

 Therefore, there are a few measures you must take before beginning the soot cleaning process, as well as safety measures to follow.

-Before performing any soot removal process, make sure that there is proper ventilation in the room.
-Open windows within the vicinity, turn on fans in the room, and open all the vents.
+Before performing any soot removal process, whether you need to remove tobacco stains from the ceiling or candle soot on the wall, ensure proper ventilation in the room.
+Open windows within the vicinity, turn on fans in the room and open all the vents.
 We also recommend wearing protective gear such as safety glasses, gloves, and a mask.

 Begin by emptying the room where you will be working.
 Remove any furniture, rugs, drapery, plants, etc. Place a drop cloth on the floor to protect the flooring.